MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/create-theme.md

 ## Theme definition extensions
 When using a module view extension, you may have scenarios where you need to extend the config, slots or resources section of a module definition and access these from the module view extension.
 You can add new configs, slots and resources but you cannot modify or remove existing ones.

 Definition extensions are stored under the **definition-extensions** folder and follow a naming pattern of **MODULE\_NAME.definition.ext.json**, where MODULE_NAME is the name of the module you are extending.
-To create a new definition extension, create a new file under the theme directory that matches the module you are extending.
+To create a new definition extension, create a new file under the **/src/themes/THEME\_NAME\definition-extensions** folder that matches the module you are extending.
 Example **/src/themes/spring-theme/definition-extensions/product-feature.definition.ext.json**.

 Below shows a sample theme definition extension file with several added configs, slots and resources.
 Notice the "$type" must be set to "definitionExtension".